 Treisman's Attenuation Model (1964)

-Treisman said that within the filter of Broadbent's model, there was also 2 new parts: an "Attenuator" and a "Dictionary unit".
+Treisman said that within the filter of Broadbent's model, there were also two new parts: an "Attenuator" and a "Dictionary unit."

 Once information hits the attenuator, it analyzes information based on: